 The two small mountains (big hills, really) on either side of the harbor can both be scaled.
 On the west side, Mount Igueldo is more developed.
 A train takes visitors to the top, where a small old-timey amusement park offers a few rides with great views.
 To the east, Monte Urgull is more untouched.
 To get to the top, you’ll need to hike.

 In the harbor by Playa de la Concha, you can watch the fishing boats come in with their daily catch (which you’ll most likely be eating) as you sit at an outdoor restaurant.
+These restaurants have some of the freshest seafood in the city on offer although they can be pricey.
 The harbor is also home to a small aquarium.
 Further inland, you’ll find boutiques selling jewelry, shoes, clothing and art to the well-heeled holiday makers.

 All this sightseeing and beach-going is all well and good, but I’m glad there’s not much else to distract me from the main reason I love San Sebastian: the food.
 The Basque region of Spain is home to one of the highest concentrations of Michelin-starred restaurants in the world, and the highest in Spain.